alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ##Veterinary medicines
 {:Veterinary-medicines}

+The licence you need depends on what you're supplying and who you're supplying it to.

+You can import medicines as long as they're authorised and you get the relevant certificate.

-Use the [Product Information Database](http://www.vmd.defra.gov.uk/ProductInformationDatabase/) to find out if your medicine is authorised for import.
+Use the [Product Information Database](http://www.vmd.defra.gov.uk/ProductInformationDatabase/) to find out if your medicine is authorised.

+If you’re a veterinary surgeon you’ll need the following to import an authorised medicine, you’ll need one of the following:

+- a Special Import Certificate (SIC) for veterinary medicine
+- a Special Treatment Certificate (STC) for human medicine or medicinal product from outside the EU
+- a Wholesale Dealer’s Certificate (WDIC) to import and hold products that are then supplied to a SIC or STC holder

+If you're a researcher, you should:

+- make sure you have a Home Office Project License
-If your medicine is authorised, you can apply for a certificate.
+- apply for a [Research Import Certificate](http://www.vmd.defra.gov.uk/ric/Application.aspx) (RIC)

-There are 4 types of import certificates:

-s1.
-Special Import Certificate (SIC) for EU authorised veterinary medicinal products s2.
-Special Treatment Certificate (STC) for all other products. s3.
-Wholesale Dealers Import Certificate (WDIC) for wholesalers who import and hold medicinal products that are then supplied to the holder of an SIC or STC. s4.
-Research Import Certificate (RIC) for project licence holders who need a product or substance for licenced use in research performed under the Animal (Scientific Procedure) Act (A(SP)A).
+You need a new RIC for each product, substance, or combination of active substances you import.

 ###SICs and STCs